 Ismael, 12, has a sweet disposition and an eagerness to learn.
 He joined us in January 2017 and we love working with this kindhearted little boy.

-Eury, 14, is the older brother of Eddy Jr. who already lives at Josiah’s House.
-He joined us in the summer of 2017 and we are thrilled to have him!
-He currently doing well in our on-campus tutoring program and we love having him reunited with his brother.
+Eury is 16 years old and, is the older brother of Eddy Jr. who already lives at Josiah’s House.
+He joined us in the summer of 2017 what a thrill it was to see him united with his brother!

 Wander Javier, 13, enjoys playing with the other boys at Josiah’s House who have literally taken him under their wing.
 He sleeps peacefully and soundly in his own bed each night and enjoys building things with the toy blocks in his room.
 Many times during the day he’ll say, “Que Buena Vida!”, which means “This is a good life!”
 We thank God for rescuing this little boy and installing him as a son of the Kingdom of God and of Josiah’s House!

-Carlos, 17, was the first boy to join the Josiah’s House family.
-He loves to sing “Open the Eyes of My Heart Lord” in Spanish.
+Carlos, is 18 years old and was the first boy to join the Josiah’s House family.
+He loves to sing “Open the Eyes of My Heart Lord” in Spanish and English.
 When he came to Josiah’s House, he didn’t know his vowels.
-He now loves to read!
-He a local Christian school and recently received the Christian Character Award.
+He has now developed a love for reading!
+Carlos now lives outside of Josiah’s House and is a young man who loves the Lord with all his heart and his actions prove it.
+He has a quiet and gentle spirit and a heart of worship.
+Carlos is continuing his education and hopes to go on to the local University.

-Argenis, 13, is a happy-go-lucky boy, eats to his heart’s content, and is in sixth grade at a local Christian school.
+Argenis, is 14 years old, he is a happy-go-lucky boy, eats to his heart’s content, and is in sixth grade at a local Christian school.
 He has portrayed Emilio Prud’homme, the man who wrote the Dominican National Anthem, in the Wax Museum’s National Celebration Day Parade at school.
 He loves to cook as well as eat and he loves to serve with us in our neighboring communities.
+If you are around Argenis very long you will realize he loves to play practical jokes and has a great sense of humor.

-Darlin, 15, has a gentle, quiet spirit and merged easily and quickly into the Josiah’s House family.
+Darlin is 15 years old.
+He has a gentle, quiet spirit and merged easily and quickly into the Josiah’s House family.
 He was already a good reader when he joined us, and quickly started school.
+He now attends a private christian school here in San Pedro.
 He was baptized in February 2015.
 He battled retinal blastoma as a child and today wears glasses and a prosthetic eye.
-Thankfully he is cancer free!
+Today Darlin is cancer free, happy and healthy!
+He is also quite the artist and gives the best hugs and loves to run!

 Victor, 17, lived on the streets most of his life.
 He stayed at Josiah’s House over a weekend in the Spring of 2012 and then we reconnected with him in the Conani office that summer.
 He immediately came to live with us and he has been a delight.
+Victor is a deep thinker and is a gentleman.
 He is a star basketball player at his school and our resident barber at Josiah’s House.
-He joins Fernando in the summers as a translator for Score International mission teams.
+He joins Fernando in the summers as a translator for groups that come to JH and occasionally for Score International mission teams.

-Fernando, now 15, is currently an eighth grader at the local Christian school.
+Fernando is 16, and is currently an 10th grader at the local private Christian school where he is in the top of his class in many areas.
 He has a contagious smile and a gentle spirit.
-He is fully fluent in English and during the summers works as a local translator for Score International.
+Fernando is fluent in English and during the summers works as a translator for groups that come to JH and occasionally with Score International.
+He loves all sports but baseball is his favorite.

 STAY CONNECTED WITH JOSIAH’S HOUSE